jamesbontempo/type-cache/README.md

 `insert(key, value [, ttl, force])`

 Inserts an item into the cache.
 If no `ttl` is provided the default cache-level `ttl` is used.
 If a `ttl` value less than or equal to zero is provided it's ignored.
 If an item already exists for the given key and `force` is `true` the item will effectively be overwritten (both its `value` and its `ttl`); otherwise, no changes will be made.

+`select(key)`

+Returns the value of the item with the given `key`.

+`exists(key)`

+Returns `true` if an item with the given key exists in the cache, false otherwise.
+This can be particularly helpful for determining if an item really exists since a call to `select` for a non-existent key will return `undefined`.

 `update(key, value)`